 Bloomberg Law, Lexis and Westlaw instruction for students is initially provided during their first year; advanced and refresher courses for all students are scheduled throughout the year.
 For training, contact a reference librarian by emailing lawreference@seattleu.edu or contact the vendor representatives:

 The library does not have an in-house copy center; patrons are responsible for their own scanning and photocopying.
 The library has one self-service scanner/copy machine located in Document Delivery Center on the 2nd floor.
-Ask for the code at the Circulation Desk.
-Cost for photocopies is $0.10 per side.
-Pay by cash or check (made out to Seattle University) at the Circulation Desk.
+Patrons can make photocopies, scan to email, scan to a USB drive, or print files stored on a USB drive.

 Contact the circulation staff if you encounter any problems with the copy machine.
-Circulation staff can add paper and fix minor paper jams but cannot repair the machine.
+Circulation staff can add paper but cannot repair the machine.
 Staff will place a service call if required.

 The Document Delivery Center (DDC) is located next to the circulation desk.
 You can pick up your printouts at the DDC or at the printers located on the south (the flagpole) side of the 3rd floor of the library.